viktorkrskv0/portfolio/README.md

 #### Python

-* Workshop in Data science - a collection of scripts & a Jupyter Notebook that were used for feature engineering, gathering data from Google's geocoding API and finally predicting the house prices
+* Workshop in Data science - a collection of scripts & a Jupyter Notebook that were used for feature engineering, gathering data from Google's geocoding API and finally predicting housing prices